holiday dating tips

 It could even prompt the growth of a more meaningful relationship.

 A lot of people tend to reflect at the end of the year.
-They may realise that they’re actually feeling quite lonely and they may look for solace somewhere familiar… such as in the arms of an ex.
+They may realise that they’re actually feeling quite lonely and they may look for solace somewhere familiar… such as with an ex.

-This is very often a bad idea!
+This is usually a bad idea.
 Before you dive in and start texting your ex, ask yourself two questions: have the reasons or circumstances that led to the breakup changed?
 And would meeting with them lead you to fall into the “short-term gain, long term pain” pit?

 The answers to these can help you to decide whether it’s worth the temporary company.